greenmars/greenmarsinc-design-templates/Design.md

 # Design Title

-**Design Lead: Name** (not "green mars", readers will want to navigate from this document to individuals to ask questions of.)
-Git will be able to track down later changes, but it's still helpful to identify the point person for this doc.
+**Design Lead: Name** (readers will want to navigate from this document to individuals to ask questions of.
+Git will be able to track down later changes, but it's still helpful to identify the point person for this doc.)

 # Introduction